HenriWahl/doko3000/README.md

     docker-compose up -d

-Point your favorite browser to http://localhost and you will find the login page:
+If you run it on your local machine, point your favorite browser to http://localhost and you will find the login page:

 ![doko3000 login](doc/doko3000-login.png)